 Whether lynchings occur on the trees that led to “Strange Fruit” (sung by Billie Holiday), by the Tallahatchie River, on railroad tracks, in a gated community, in a bedroom, or in front of stores, it is one and the same.
 It is terrorism, sponsored, condoned, and defended by the state and, far too often, ignored or explained away by too many educators.

 There is an intersectionality between Police Violence and Educators’ Silence

 There is an intersectionality between the police violence on the Black community and the silence of too many “educators.”

 Imagine a road called Police Violence and another road called Educator Silence.
 What do we imagine happens at the intersection of these two streets?”

 When our educators are silent about institutionalized racism and state-sponsored violence, they are complicit members of the system.
 When educators are muted about what students and their families encounter, they are partners in the oppression.
 Teachers and principals are leaders.
 The positions inherently demand leadership.
 Leaders must speak up about injustice-especially the type that is being waged against the very students and communities we serve.

-Jawanza Kunjufu remarked that he was amazed that we live in a capitalistic society, yet schools weren’t teaching Black children about capitalism.
+Jawanza Kunjufu remarked that he was amazed that we live in a capitalistic society, yet schools weren’t teaching Black children about the deep connections between anti-Blackness and capitalism and its impact on their communities.
 It sets them up for failure and a trap.
 How can schools, that purport to educate students for the future, ignore something as huge as the financial system they are a willing (or unwilling) part of?